 Running Start students are eligible to take introductory appropriate courses.
 Students may enroll in up to two courses per semester.
 Most courses meet one of the general education requirements at Franklin and many courses are similarly required at other colleges and universities.
 Each semester’s course offerings can be viewed here.
 Or you can contact the Office of Academic Records at (317) 738-8018 to see which courses are available for a given semester.

 Are specific course placement tests required for Running Start?

 Yes.
 If a student wishes to enroll in a math or foreign language course, the student must complete the appropriate online placement exam.
 The exams are located under the admitted student section of myFC (myfc.franklincollege.edu).
 Students will need their FC username and password to access the placement exams.
 Please e-mail SERVICE@franklincollege.edu or Registrar@franklincollege.edu if you have any difficulties with the online exams.

 When can I register?

-Running Start students can register with the Assistant Registrar via phone or in person in the Academic Records Office.
+Running Start students can register with the Associate Registrar via phone or in person in the Academic Records Office.
 Running Start students traditionally register after all other Franklin College registration groups.
 These dates vary from semester to semester; however, students are welcome to call the office for registration details.
-If you choose to register in person, please contact the Academic Records Office at (317)738-8018 for a registration appointment.
+If you choose to register in person, please contact the Academic Records Office at (317) 738-8018 for a registration appointment.

 What is the cost of the Running Start program?

 Participating in the Running Start Program not only makes your high school transcript more competitive when applying to college and for scholarships, but may save you thousands of dollars.
-The cost of the Running Start program is $250 per course up to two courses.
-Regular part-time students at Franklin pay $310 per credit, which would be $930 for a three credit hour course, and $1,240 for a four credit hour course.
-If a Running Start student enrolled in 2 four-credit hour courses, at a cost of only $500, he/she would be saving $1,980.
+The cost of the Running Start program is $400 per course during fall and spring terms (maximum of two, 4 credit hour courses per semester)*.
+The rate for summer classes is $210 per credit hour.
+Regular part-time students at Franklin pay $430 per credit, which would be $1,290 for a three credit hour course, and $1,720 for a four credit hour course.